What Makes a Tree Protected and How Do I Find Out

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-Can I appeal an TPO Or preservation or TPO?
+Can I contest a TPO Or preservation or TPO?

 Can I take down a protected tree?